 That time of the month… ladies we all know what I’m talking about.
 Nobody likes it but it’s something we all have to deal with.
 At the best, it’s an inconvenience.
 Aunt Flo never arrives when we’d like.
 You might end up with lovely PMS mood swings, bloating, and so on.
 At worse, you can end up with menstrual cramps so bad that you are not leaving the house… make that your bed!

 The all too common approach to dealing with menstrual cramps is popping painkillers all day long.
 Other women even get on birth control just for easier periods.
 However, I like to keep things natural.
-Painkillers might not seem like a risk since they are so commonly used but they do have their reasons why you should avoid them unless absolutely needed.
+Painkillers and birth control might not seem like a risk since they are so commonly used but they do have their reasons why you should avoid them unless absolutely needed.

 There are many ways to improve cramps from a holistic side.
 Before getting into my menstrual cramp relief salve, I want to go over the ways that we can help reduce cramps in the non-treatment sense.